kellran/annotations/README.md

   The below commands can be used in combination to provide a more detailed lineup, with where to stand, where to aim, etc.
   - `annotation_create grenade text`: Creates a set of annotations with predefined values and uses a grenade icon with an arrow to help find the lineup. the text field becomes the name of the lineup.
+This also results in the lineup having a success-score, where after 2 successful throws, the help text and icons will disappear, and you will have to line it up yourself for 2 more successful throws.
+This is the recommended way to create lineups, but do note that the help text needs to be customized in the annotations file manually.
   - `annotation_create position "text"`: Adds a position on the map with the given text and displayed with a pair of boots
   - `annotation_create spot`: Creates two markers/crosshairs where you are looking to help you align your lineup.